arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/10.opta-modbus-tcp-plc-ide/content.md

 - Modbus TCP Master
 - Modbus TCP Slave always enabled.
 Unit Identifier: 255

-If the **Modbus TCP Master** option remains unchecked, the role of a Modbus TCP Server with its designated Unit Identifier is automatically adopted by the Opta™ device.
-No attention needs to be given to the Unit Identifier in such cases.
-It is because communication with the appropriate Opta™ device is ensured by the configured IP address, even when the same Unit Identifier is shared among multiple devices.
+If the **Modbus TCP Master** option is left unchecked, the Opta™ device automatically adopts the role of a Modbus TCP Server with its designated Unit Identifier.
+In this mode, there is no need to manage the Unit Identifier manually.
+Communication is ensured based on the configured IP address, even when multiple devices share the same Unit Identifier.

-When **Modbus TCP Master** is checked, both Client and Server roles are taken on by the Opta™ device.
-In this mode, precedence is given to the Client role.
-As a consequence, under the `Ethernet` configuration tab, the introduction of a *General Modbus Node* option can be observed, as will be detailed in the section that follows.
+When the **Modbus TCP Master** option is checked, the Opta™ device works in both Client and Server roles, with the Client role taking priority.
+In this mode, an additional option, *`General Modbus Node`* becomes available under the `Ethernet` configuration tab.
+The following section will explain this feature and its functionality in detail.

 #### General Modbus Node Configuration

-The General Modbus Node allows to add information regarding the devices compatible with the Modbus messaging service.
+The *General Modbus Node* feature allows you to specify details about devices compatible with the Modbus messaging service.

 ![Arduino PLC IDE - General Modbus Node Configuration](assets/opta_plcide_generalNode.svg)

-It will require you to fill in basic information under the `General` tab.
-The important information will be the IP address of the Modbus TCP compatible device to communicate.
-Other properties can be defined on the preference and project requirement if applicable.
+Under the `General` tab, you must provide the IP address of the Modbus TCP compatible device to establish communication.
+Additional properties can be configured based on your preferences or project requirements.

-If you have added a General Modbus Node defining Opta™ as a Modbus TCP Master initially and unchecked the Client role later, the Node option will stay.
-However, the Node's configuration field will change and request for a Modbus address within the `1 ...
+If you initially configure Opta™ as a Modbus TCP Master and add a General Modbus Node, the Node option will remain even if you later disable the Client role.
+In such cases, the Node's configuration field will shift, requiring you to specify a Modbus address within the `1 ...
 247` range.

 #### PLC IDE Modbus Custom Editor

-This is an alternative way of adding a Modbus node under the `Ethernet` configuration tab.
-To open the Modbus Custom Editor window, go to `Tools -> Run Modbus Custom Editor` on PLC IDE.
+An alternative way to add a Modbus node is through the *Modbus Custom Editor*, available under the `Ethernet` configuration tab.
+To open it, navigate to `Tools -> Run Modbus Custom Editor` in the PLC IDE.

-It will allow to define the device version and information with Modbus functions pre-defined.
-It can be deployed later by adding it under the `Ethernet` configuration tab.
+This tool allows you to define device details and preconfigure Modbus functions.
+The configuration can later be deployed by adding it under the `Ethernet` configuration tab.

 ![Arduino PLC IDE - Modbus Custom Editor Configuration](assets/opta_plcide_customModbus.svg)

-It is a useful feature to have frequently deployed device configuration stored that is compatible with Modbus protocol.
+The Modbus Custom Editor is particularly useful for storing frequently used device configurations compatible with the Modbus protocol.

 ### Project Overview

-Now that you have the prerequisites ready and the tools for Modbus TCP configuration for Opta™ using PLC IDE, an example project will be introduced.
-This will showcase how Modbus TCP communication between two Opta™ devices is established.
+With the prerequisites and tools for Modbus TCP configuration on Opta™ devices using the PLC IDE ready, this example project will show how to establish Modbus TCP communication between two Opta™ devices.

-The example project will make a slight change to its default example code using the counter (`cnt`) variable.
-The counter data will be transmitted, allowing a real-time handshake verification to be achieved between the two Opta™ devices.
-For the tutorial's purpose, Ethernet properties will be assigned manually to each Opta™ device.
+The project modifies the default example code using a counter (`cnt`) variable.
+The counter data will be transmitted, providing real-time handshake verification between the two Opta™ devices.
+For this tutorial, Ethernet properties will be assigned manually to each Opta™.

-The status LED and relay of *Modbus TCP Master Opta™* will be activated based on the counter information received from the *Modbus TCP Slave Opta™*.
-Through specific sections dedicated to roles, the setting of the Modbus TCP role for each Opta™ device will be learned.
+The status LED and relay of the *Modbus TCP Master Opta™* will activate based on counter information received from the *Modbus TCP Slave Opta™*.
+The tutorial will guide you through configuring the Modbus TCP role for each Opta™.

 For those wishing to skip the step by step procedure, the complete example project can be downloaded [here](assets/ModbusTCP_Opta_Example.zip).
 Every essential configuration and component has been included, ensuring it's ready to be compiled and uploaded to the corresponding Opta™ device.

+You can download the complete example project [here](assets/ModbusTCP_Opta_Example.zip) if you prefer to jump right into it.
+The project includes all essential configurations and components, making it ready to compile and upload to the corresponding Opta™ devices.

-In the sections that follow, the configuration of each Opta™, based on its designated role in Modbus TCP communication, will be detailed.
+The following sections will detail the configuration process for each Opta™ based on its specific role in Modbus TCP communication.

 #### Modbus TCP Server Opta™

-To set Opta™ as a Modbus TCP Server, navigate to the `Ethernet` tab located in the `Resources` panel of the PLC IDE.
-Since the `Modbus TCP Slave` mode is always enabled, you don't have to change any setting in the current window.
-Ethernet properties are essential for Opta™ to work properly with Modbus TCP, thus it requires a proper Ethernet configuration.
+To configure Opta™ as a Modbus TCP Server, open the `Ethernet` tab in the `Resources` panel of the PLC IDE.
+Since the `Modbus TCP Slave mode` is always enabled by default, no additional changes are required in this window.
+Proper Ethernet configuration is essential for the Opta™ to work correctly with Modbus TCP.

-When initializing a project file in PLC IDE, Ethernet properties within the sketch are commented out.
-These lines should be uncommented to activate the configurations.
-Once this is done, the sketch should be manually downloaded to Opta™ through the `Opta™ Configuration` window.
+When initializing a project file in the PLC IDE, the Ethernet properties in the sketch are typically commented out.
+These lines must be uncommented to activate the configuration.
+After making the necessary adjustments, the sketch should be manually downloaded to Opta™ through the `Opta™ Configuration` window.

-The Modbus TCP Server Opta™ will employ the following Ethernet properties within the sketch.
+The Modbus TCP Server Opta™ will use the following Ethernet settings within the sketch:

 ```arduino